 The face painting we play with here could be used to resist the automated scraping of the digitised faces and introduce useless noise to the biometric datafication of faces being done in service of facial recognition.
 As Hito Steyerl suggests, faces are quantified pixels less and less owned by us.
 But could we try to claim the ownership back to us through the painterly resistance?

 The workshop is also inspired by CV Dazzle by Adam Harvey, in which the work and its research provide many physical, facial mark-up methods for obfuscating face detection technologies.
 The workshop focused on the method of digital face painting in order to compromise the integrity of the biometric information of faces potentially and resist the online face-scraping.
-Also, the workshop approach has a symbolic association with Rosemary Lee’s research suggesting that object classification algorithms show difficulty identifying abstract paintings.
+Also, the workshop approach aims to expand on a symbolic aspect of Rosemary Lee’s research suggesting that an object classification algorithm shows difficulty identifying abstract paintings.